 The entire cliff here is Otowi Member, with no cap of Tsherige Member.
 Note what looks like a very thick sequence of surge beds making up the lower half of the exposure.

-examine this exposure is well advised to park on a
+exposure is well advised to park on a

 pullout on a side road just before SR 502 begins the climb,